searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 ```
 python src run --config conf/conf.yaml
 ```

+Output will be stored to folder defined in `conf/conf.yaml`

 ### 5. Reproducibility

 `experiments/` contains various one-off scripts related to the development process and paper.
 The following are relevant to reproduce the paper results...